 The Company is advancing three clinical stage programs.
-Trilaciclib and lerociclib are designed to enable more effective combination treatment strategies and improve patient outcomes across multiple oncology indications.
+Trilaciclib is a first-in-class therapy designed to improve outcomes for patients being treated with chemotherapy.
+Lerociclib is a differentiated oral CDK4/6 inhibitor designed to enable more effective combination treatment strategies across multiple oncology indications, including ER+, HER2- breast cancer.
 G1T48 is a potential best-in-class oral selective estrogen receptor degrader (SERD) for the treatment of ER+ breast cancer.
+All three investigational therapies have the potential to become new standards of care for women with breast cancer and provide benefit in the early stages of their disease, including in the adjuvant setting.
 The Company also has an active discovery program focused on cyclin-dependent kinase targets.
 The Company owns the global rights to all of its product candidates.